-Module 1 Data Integration
+Module 1 Data Preparation and Integration

-Module code 73005A
+Module code 73056A

 Module scientific sector ING-INF/05

 Lecturer Diego Calvanese

 Contact Office BZ P.2.07, diego.calvanese@unibz.it, +39 0471 016160

 Scientific sector of lecturer ING-INF/05

 Teaching language English

 Office hours Announced on the webpage of the lecturer.
 During the lecture time span, in general Friday 16:00-18:00.
 Outside of the lecture time span, students are advised to confirm availability by email.

 Lecturing assistant (if any)

 Contact LA

 Office hours LA

 Credits 6

 Lecturing hours 40

 Lab hours 20

-List of topics Data integration architectures Schema mapping Data matching Heterogeneous and web data Data cleaning Query processing for data integration

-The course, which will cover the above topics, will be structured in the following units: 1.
-Data integration architectures 2.
-Data preparation and entity matching 3.
-Queries in data integration 4.
-Data integration via virtual knowledge graphs 5.
-Query processing in data integration 6.
-Schema matching and mapping
+List of topics Data integration architectures Query processing in data integration Schema mapping Data integration via virtual knowledge graphs Schema matching Data and entity matching

 Teaching format Frontal lectures, exercises, and labs.

 Module 2 Data Profiling

-Module code 73005B
+Module code 73056B

 Module scientific sector INF/01

-Lecturer Oswald Lanz
+Lecturer Alessandro Mosca

-Contact TBD
+Contact Noi Techpark, Office BZ A1 4,29D, alessandro.mosca@unibz.it, +39 0471 016268

-Scientific sector of lecturer ING-INF/05
+Scientific sector of lecturer INF/01

 Teaching language English

-Office hours TBD
+Office hours Announced on the webpage of the lecturer.
+Outside of the lecture time span, students are advised to confirm availability by email.

 Lecturing assistant (if any)

 Contact LA

 Office hours LA

 Credits 6

 Lecturing hours 40

 Lab hours 20

-List of topics Detecting patterns and violations Detecting dependencies Scrubbing and normalization Similarity measures Duplicate detection Summary extraction
+List of topics Patterns and violations detection Correlation coefficients Elementary Data Analysis Exact and approximate value dependencies detection Normalization via data profiling Non-relational data profiling Data profiling for query optimisation

 The course will be structured in units that will cover column analysis in relational databases, dependency discovery in tabular data, feature and knowledge representation for multimedia data, concept discovery in image database, video database and audio database.
-Teaching format Frontal lectures and labs Learning outcomes Knowledge and understanding: D1.1 - Knowledge of the key concepts and technologies of data science disciplines D1.2 - Understanding of the skills, tools and techniques required for an effective use of data science D1.6 - Knowledge of the principles and methods of data curation Applying knowledge and understanding: D2.1 - Practical application and evaluation of tools and techniques in the field of data science 2.5 - Ability to apply, evaluate and develop methods and tools for the integration, cleaning, and quality of data 2.10 - Application of languages, tools, and methods for the design of information systems and their corresponding software applications for data, process, and organization management Making judgments D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector Communication skills D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology D4.3 - Ability to structure and draft scientific and technical documentation Learning skills D5.2 - Ability to autonomously keep oneself up to date with the developments of the most important areas of data science Assessment Oral exam and project work.
-The mark for each part of the exam is 18-30, or insufficient.
-The oral exam covers Module 1 "Data Integration" and Module 2 "Data Profiling", and comprises verification questions, and open questions to test knowledge application skills.
-It counts for 50% of the total mark.
+Teaching format Frontal lectures and labs Learning outcomes Knowledge and understanding: D1.1 - Knowledge of the key concepts and technologies of data science disciplines D1.2 - Understanding of the skills, tools and techniques required for an effective use of data science D1.6 - Knowledge of the principles and methods of data curation Applying knowledge and understanding: D2.1 - Practical application and evaluation of tools and techniques in the field of data science 2.5 - Ability to apply, evaluate and develop methods and tools for the integration, cleaning, and quality of data 2.10 - Application of languages, tools, and methods for the design of information systems and their corresponding software applications for data, process, and organization management Making judgments D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector

+D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology

+• D4.3 - Ability to structure and draft scientific and technical documentation